perdian/flightlog/README.md

 ## Docker container

-### Fetch from GitHub package registry
+### Fetch from Docker Hub

-An alternative do running the WAR file directly is to create a Docker container that wraps the complete application.
+An alternative do running the JAR file directly is to create a Docker container that wraps the complete application.

-Releases are automatically pushed to DockerHub packages so all you need to do is to run the Docker image.
+Releases are automatically pushed to Docker Hub so all you need to do is to run the Docker image.

-    $ docker run -p 8080:8080 perdian/flightlog:1.0.0
+    $ docker run -p 8080:8080 perdian/flightlog:latest

-Replace the `1.0.0` version with the latest release which can be found at https://github.com/perdian/flightlog/releases.
+Replace `latest` version with the latest release which can be found at https://github.com/perdian/flightlog/releases.

 The application will be available on the machine on which you're executing the container at: